opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/README.md

 ## Order the Enterprise on-premises edition

 If you want to **order the Enterprise on-premises edition** click on the **+ Order Enterprise edition** button shown on the page.
-You can also [request a trial token](../enterprise-on-premises-trial) to test the premium features included in the Enterprise on-premises edition.
+You can also [request a trial token](../enterprise-on-premises-trial) to test the Enterprise add-ons included in the Enterprise on-premises edition.

 ![Order-Enterprise-on-premises](Upgrade-to-Enterprise-on-premises.png)